Suika/foolstack-docker/hayden/README.md

 # Hay[D]en in docker
 [Hayden](https://github.com/bbepis/Hayden) is an altearnative to asagi with the focus of minimal resources swasted.

-Need to fix the permissions, it runs as `root` as of now.
-But other than that, just mount to the config into `/hayden/Hayden/config.json` and let it run.

 ```
 UID=1000
 GID=1000